Scholarship Opportunities for Non-traditional and Military Students (and families)

 Institutional scholarships for current MTSU students

-The OWLs (Older Wiser Learners) student organization offers a limited number of scholarships to currently enrolled students who are members of the OWLs organization, a student organization for adult learners (students who have adult responsibilities outside of the university, regardless of age).
+The NTO (Non-traditional Student Organization) student organization offers a limited number of scholarships to currently enrolled students who are members of the NTO organization, a student organization for adult learners (students who have adult responsibilities outside of the university, regardless of age).
 The awards may range from $1000 for one year to $3000 for four years.
-Learn more about the organization and the available scholarships on the OWLs website.
+Learn more about the organization and the available scholarships on the NTO website.
 Applications must be submitted by March 1.